Funeral costs in Western Australia: a coastal banksia path at dusk

 Cemetery fees in Western Australia

 The WA Metropolitan Cemeteries Board (MCB) sets fees for Perth metro cemeteries.
-The current fee schedule applies for 2025-26.
-Confirm current fees with the MCB.
+Confirm the current fee schedule with the MCB.

 MCB fee schedule (metro Perth):